-University Safety Office, Supervisors Responsibility: http://www.admin.ox.ac.uk/safety/policy-statements/s1-09/
+See: https://safety.admin.ox.ac.uk/supervisor-responsibilities

 Supervisors of all students, whether in the arts or the sciences, should consider carefully the safety implications of their students' research.
 Those supervising students (particularly those in the sciences) are responsible for all aspects of safety under their control, and in particular for the safe conduct of all experiments carried out in the course of their students' research.
 In the event of an accident, inadequate supervision may render the supervisor liable to prosecution.
 Supervisors should also ensure that their students are made aware that in the event of injury to other persons as a result of their negligence, the student could be subject to civil claims for damages.
 Advice on the legal responsibilities for safety may be obtained from the University Safety Officer.
 For their part, students must carry out research with proper regard to good health and safety practices.
 Supervisors and students should be aware of the need for adequate health insurance and health precautions when travelling abroad.
 In case of doubt, reference should be made to the University Occupational Physician.